dkfans/keeperfx/docs/tcp_readme.txt

 These issues shall hopefully be resolved one by one in coming versions.
-I apologize for these issues, but I don't have a good test environment nor is the game code particularly easy to work with.
-Help me by reporting reasons for out-of-sync in particular, or issues things not on the above list.
+I apologize for them, but I don't have a good test environment nor is the game code particularly easy to work with.
+Help me by reporting reasons for out-of-sync in particular, or other issues not on the above list.

-- Petter H, aka.
-P_Hansson
+- Petter H, aka P Hansson ;-)